Deterministic Switching of Perpendicular Ferromagnets by Higher harmonics of Spin-orbit Torque in Noncentrosymmetric Weyl Semimetals: Spin Dynamics and Deterministic Switching in PrAlGe

 The calculated even and odd spin-orbit torques are combined and plotted on the magnetization unit sphere in Fig.~\ref{fig:TorqueSphereLLG}(a), revealing the full angular dependence of the SOT in PrAlGe.
 In contrast to the conventional lowest-order fieldlike and dampinglike forms in Fig.~\ref{fig:AllowedTorque}(a,b), the resulting spin-orbit torque exhibits pronounced higher-order angular structures with off-equator fixed points.
 The overall magnitude of the torque is relatively small compared to conventional bilayer system~\cite{Freimuth2014,Xue2020SOT}, consistent with the reduced density of states near the Fermi level in this Weyl semimetal.
 But its angular profile is qualitatively different: the higher-order harmonics identified above—most notably the dampinglike $\mathrm{Im}\,Y^{\rm D}_{5,5}$ term—substantially reshape the torque field.
 As shown below, this modified phase portrait is precisely what enables deterministic switching in PrAlGe.

-To assess the dynamics, we solve the Landau-Lifshitz-Gilbert equation using the fitted torque coefficients and the DFT-derived uniaxial anisotropy field for PrAlGe, $\mu_0 H_{\rm A}=47.9\ \mathrm{T}$ (consistent with prior estimates~\cite{Skomski2009}), and a damping parameter $\alpha=0.01$.
+To assess the dynamics, we solve the Landau-Lifshitz-Gilbert equation (Eq.~\ref{eq:LLG}) using the fitted torque coefficients and the DFT-derived uniaxial anisotropy field for PrAlGe, $\mu_0 H_{\rm A}=47.9\ \mathrm{T}$ (consistent with prior estimates~\cite{Skomski2009}), and a damping parameter $\alpha=0.01$.
 We note that this $H_{\rm A}$ is large; DFT often overestimates $4f$ magnetocrystalline anisotropy, and recent measurements~\cite{Anisotropy_exp1,Anisotropy_exp2} indicate a strong Ising-like anisotropy with hard-axis saturation fields of at least several tesla (order $5-30\ \mathrm{T})$.
 These parameters primarily set the electric-field scale (and timescale) required for switching.
-Crucially, varying $H_{\rm A}$ or $\alpha$ does not change the qualitative phase portrait: the higher-order torque components still create off-equator fixed points that enable deterministic switching once the threshold condition is met.
+Because the torkance is computed in linear response, the torque field obtained from the fitted VSH coefficients scales linearly with the applied electric field and induces a characteristic precession scale $eEa_0/\hbar$, which competes with the anisotropy precession rate $\gamma\mu_0H_{\rm A}$ in Eq.~\ref{eq:LLG}.
+We therefore introduce the dimensionless drive parameter $\kappa\equiv eEa_0/(\hbar\gamma \mu_0 H_{\rm A})$ to make this competition explicit.
+For $\mu_0 H_{\rm A}=47.9\ \mathrm{T}$, the value $\kappa=57.2$ used in Fig.~\ref{fig:TorqueSphereLLG} (c), (d) corresponds to $E\approx6$~V/nm.
+Additionally, varying $\alpha$ does not change the qualitative phase portrait: the higher-harmonic torque components still create off-equator fixed points that enable deterministic switching once the threshold condition is met.
+Additional data for different $\alpha$ are provided in Appendix~\ref{appendix:LLG}.

 The resulting spin dynamics are shown in Fig.~\ref{fig:TorqueSphereLLG}(c,d).
 For an electric field applied along $\hat{\mathbf{x}}$, a magnetization starting in the northern hemisphere relaxes toward a stable off-equator fixed point below the equator, while a magnetization starting in the southern hemisphere relaxes toward its mirror partner above the equator.
 By contrast, when the electric field is increased beyond the deterministic window [Fig.~\ref{fig:TorqueSphereLLG}(b)], the dynamics enter a strongly precessional regime in which the magnetization oscillates around the fixed points rather than relaxing to them.